thinktandem/isna-vuepress/src/faq/gender_assignment.md

 title: "How can you assign a gender (boy or girl) without surgery?"
 ---

+# How can you assign a gender (boy or girl) without surgery?

 <p>When you assign a child a gender as boy or girl, what you&#8217;re doing is labeling them a boy or girl.
 That&#8217;s it.
 You don&#8217;t need a surgeon for that.  </p>

 <p>But how do you pick a child&#8217;s gender if she or he is intersex?  </p>